Share this

 Here is what we were looking for with each one: -- Casual Dieter - Consumers who talk about counting calories or talking about specific diet plans -- Fitness Fanatic - Consumers who talk about fitness or working out more than 2x in 12 months -- Wellness Guru - Consumers who mention meditation, self care, and changing their personal habits for wellness -- Organic Consumer - Consumers who discuss eating organic foods or using organic products |

-From this research, we developed our personas, then also analyzed demographics, top linguistics and most-used hashtags for each one:
+From this research, we developed our personas, then also analyzed demographics, top linguistics, and most-used hashtags for each one:

-Next, we’ll take audience segmentation even deeper by examining a generational, topical and brand-related segment:
+Next, we’ll take audience segmentation even deeper by examining a generational, topical, and brand-related segment:

 Generational Audience Segment: Gen Z Netflix Audiences Who Speak English and Spanish

 Take Generation Z, for example.
 Gen Z is still new to the market.
-While 40% of consumer sales are impacted by Gen Z, the group as a whole still isn’t buying enough to provide accurate sales data.
+While 40% of consumer sales are impacted by Gen Z, the group still isn’t buying enough to provide accurate sales data.
 But what Gen Z does do is talk online.
 And boy, do they talk online!

 What if we wanted to find Gen Z audiences who also speak multiple languages and also discuss a brand?